NikoHems/Start-up-classification/README.md

 ### Why Did I Do This Project?

 I wanted to find out whether or not it is possible to somehow predict Start-up success rates.
+If you are interested find out more in my quick [blog post](https://medium.com/@niko.hems/can-you-predict-start-up-success-9a40258449ea) about it.

 ### Models